Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/Respirometer Manual.md

 <a name="Battery"></a> **Connecting the Battery**

 1. Make sure the battery is charged.
-1. Unscrew the cap of the sealed battery compartment on the underside of the respirometer and locate the red and black cables.
+1. Unscrew the cap of the sealed [battery compartment] (https://github.com/talimass/Talimass_Lab_Notebook_Mass_Lab/blob/master/images/Battery%20compartment.jpg?raw=true) on the underside of the respirometer and locate the red and black cables.
 Attach the red clip to the positive terminal (marked in red) on the battery and the black clip to the negative terminal (marked in black).
-Test your connection and battery power by turning the switch on the other side of battery compartment **clockwise**.
+Test your connection and battery power by turning the switch on the other side of battery compartment [**clockwise**] (https://github.com/talimass/Talimass_Lab_Notebook_Mass_Lab/blob/master/images/battery%20power.jpg?raw=true).
 The conveyor belt should start moving at a quick pace.
 Turn the switch off.
 1. If the belt does not move or moves slowly, the battery needs to be switched out and recharged.
 1. As an additional check, you can unscrew a chamber base, insert a stir bar in the center divet of the base, then reseal the chamber.
 Place the chamber in one of the chamber slots and note the rotation speed of the stir bar.
 If the stir bar is spinning slowly or not at all, the battery needs to be switched out and recharged.